Cost of Relocating to Ghana from Nigeria: ₦760,406–₦4,269,149

 | Nigerian community | Small |

-Insider Tips for Moving to Ghana
+Insider Tips for Relocating to Ghana

 Work Permit (ECOWAS)